splunk/ponydocs/INSTALL.md

 Prerequisites & Assumptions
 ---------------------------

-### For Ponydocs

-1. LAMP stack.
+1. Requirements
-1. MediaWiki 1.24.x, PHP 5.2.x or 5.3.x, MySQL 5.x
+	* MediaWiki 1.24.x
+	* PHP 5.2.x, 5.3.x or 5.4.x
-1. Apache 2.x
+	* Apache 2.x
-1. There are four classes of users in your wiki:
+1. You've installed MediaWiki and it's working
+1. You've made a backup of your MW database in case anything goes wrong

+Ponydocs assumes you have 4 classes of users:

 * Anonymous and guests who are logged in
 	* These are folks who fall into the (default) or "user" group.
 	* They can *only* read and can not edit any pages.